NasriLadaa/PyPie/README.md

 ## Features
-- User authentication and Authorization (Sign up, Login)
+- User authentication and Authorization using bcrypt (Sign up, Login)
 - Responsive design for a smooth user experience

 ## Technologies & Tools